deadlydog/deadlydog.github.io/_posts/2021-01-13-Use-a-separate-global-editorconfig-file-for-personal-settings.md

 So how do we solve this problem?
 The answer is to use 2 .editorconfig files.
-A local .editorconfig file that contains team settings and gets committed to source control in your repository, and a global .editorconfig file that lives in a directory above all of your repositories, outside of source control (you can still keep it in source control _somewhere_, just not in every repository).
+A local .editorconfig file that contains team settings and gets committed to source control in your repository, and a global .editorconfig file for personal settings that lives in a directory above all of your repositories, outside of source control (you can still keep it in source control _somewhere_, just not in every repository).

 The global .editorconfig file: